Mark your territory

 Father’s stare.
 Granite hard.

 Mother stood with Father now, not beside Lazarus.
 A cold night could take ’em both.
 Far as he cared.
-Time to leave this dull borin’ flat stinkpit roof.
+Time to leave this borin’ flat stinkpit roof.

 He loved Father, the stupid old fool—but that gull had no idea what Lazarus knew.